Rohingya repatriation looking like pipe dream

 As of now, Bangladesh maintains a diplomatic relationship with Myanmar's military, which took control of the country through a coup in February 2021.

 "The question arising now is with whom should Bangladesh communicate when it comes to border security?
-Is it the Myanmar military or Arakan Army?" said Hussain, a retired brigadier general.
+Is it the Myanmar military or Arakan Army?" said Sakhawat, a retired brigadier general.

 Analysts say Bangladesh's relations with Myanmar have remained fraught because of repeated influx of the Rohingya since the 1980s.
 It deteriorated following the influx of about 7.5 lakh Rohingya in 2017.